Ozempic vs bariatric surgery is basically a comparison of semaglutide and gastric sleeve and gastric bypass for weight loss and diabetes.

 It is performed by splitting the antrum proximal to the pylorus and a sleeve is made with a French bougie.

-Sleeve Gastrectomy makes the stomach a tubular structure that has a reduced capacity, is resistant to stretch (since the fundus is absent), and has fewer Ghrelin producing cells.
-It can also impair stomach motility that may be partly responsible for weight loss.
+The Gastric Sleeve makes the stomach a tubular structure that has a reduced capacity, is resistant to stretch (since the fundus is absent), and has fewer Ghrelin producing cells.
+It can also impair stomach motility which may be partly responsible for weight loss.

 Individuals who undergo sleeve gastrectomy are more likely to develop gastroesophageal reflux disease compared to those who undergo RYGB.

 This is because the stomach becomes a high-pressure organ.
-Modifications to the procedures are being made to make it more feasible.
+Modifications to the procedures are being made to make them more feasible.

 Laparoscopic Sleeve Gastrectomy is preferred because of being less invasive, however, it is more technical.

-How much weight loss is expected with Sleeve Gastrectomy?
+How much weight loss is expected with Gastric Sleeve?

 Bariatric surgical procedures are evolving day by day.
 Every procedure has its own advantages and disadvantages.

-Sleeve gastrectomy is a single-stage operation.
+Gastric Sleeve is a single-stage operation.
 It is not considered a bridge to RYGB and biliopancreatic diversion.

-Sleeve gastrectomy exerts weight loss effects not only by restricting diet, it also alters the secretion of hormones such as Ghrelin, GLP-1, and PYY.
+Gastric Sleeve exerts weight loss effects not only by restricting diet but also alters the secretion of hormones such as Ghrelin, GLP-1, and PYY.